Last Quarter on

 Moon after descending node

-5 days after descending node on 29 April 2021 at 09:18 in ♐ Sagittarius.
-The Moon is located south of the ecliptic over the following 8 days, until the lunar orbit crosses from South to North in ascending node on 13 May 2021 at 10:29 in ♊ Gemini.
+5 days after descending node on 29 April 2021 at 09:18 in ♐ Sagittarius the Moon is positioned south of the ecliptic over the following 8 days until the lunar crosses the ecliptic again from South to North in ascending node on 13 May 2021 at 10:29 in ♊ Gemini.

 Moon after southern standstill

-3 days since the previous standstill on 1 May 2021 at 09:37 in ♑ Capricorn when the Moon has reached South declination of ∠-25.591°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠25.640° at the point of next northern standstill on 15 May 2021 at 22:25 in ♋ Cancer.
+3 days since the last southern standstill on 1 May 2021 at 09:37 in ♑ Capricorn when the Moon has reached South declination of ∠-25.591° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠25.640° at the point of next northern standstill on 15 May 2021 at 22:25 in ♋ Cancer.

 Syzygy in 7 days